andreeaiosip/the-kettle/README.md

 - As administrator, I want to be able to log in into the backend of the site.
 - As administrator, I want to be able to add, edit and delete products
 - As administrator, I would like to be able to see all the orders that were placed on the site.

+### Technologies Used

+The languages, frameworks, libraries and other tools utilised for building this web-app are:

+- **Gitpod -** Gitpod is a cloud-based integrated development environment (IDE) that has been used to write, run, and debug the code used for the web-app. https://www.gitpod.io/
+- **GitHub -** GitHub has been used for version control of the code by using Git functions in the control panel.
+Github was utilised frequently during the development of the web-app. https://github.com/
+- **Heroku -** This is a cloud based application platform that allows deployment of an application to the web and connection to the database. https://heroku.com/
+- **SQlite3 -** SQLite is a C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
+SQLite is the most used database engine in the world. https://www.sqlite.org/index.html
+- **PostgreSQL -** PostgreSQL is a powerful, open source object-relational database system. https://www.postgresql.org/
+- **Django -** Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design. https://www.djangoproject.com/
+- **Travis CI -** Built to integrate with GitHub and Heroku.
+Using OAuth for authentication.
+Travis syncs users permissions to the repositories you want them to have access to.
+Allowing greater control over security and to scale out your build infrastructure as needed.
+- **Balsamiq -** Used for design of wireframes. https://balsamiq.com/

+### Front-End Technologies

+- **HTML 5 -** The web-app uses HTML5 as a fundamental basis for building the web-app.
+Where possible semantic HTML is used to give the user a better understanding.
+- **CSS3 -** The web-app uses CSS3 for styling of elements within the website.
+It is linked from the page to the *style.css* file.
+- **Bootstrap -** The open-source Bootstrap framework has been used to implement the layout of the site.
+Bootstrap is also utilised to accommodate the responsive and mobile first design of the dashboard. https://getbootstrap.com/
+- **Django-forms-bootstrap** A simple bootstrap filter for Django forms.
+Extracted from the bootstrap theme. https://django-bootstrap3.readthedocs.io/en/latest/
+- **JavaScript -** The web-app uses Javascript to provide dynamic interactivity, as it is a full-fledged versatile programming language. https://www.javascript.com/
+- **jQuery -** The web-app uses jQuery, as it simplifies a lot of complicated tasks from JavaScript, such as AJAX calls and DOM manipulation. https://www.jquery.com/jquery-3.4.1

+### Back-End Technologies

+- **Python 3 -** Python emphasises readability, uses English keywords and is highly extensible.
+The core language itself is quite small, and it is easy to learn for beginners. https://www.python.org/
+- **Gunicorn -** Gunicorn ‘Green Unicorn’ is a Python WSGI HTTP Server for UNIX.
+The Gunicorn server is broadly compatible with various web frameworks, simply implemented, light on server resources, and fairly speedy. https://docs.gunicorn.org/en/stable/
+-  **Pillow -** The Python Imaging Library adds image processing capabilities to your Python interpreter.
+This library provides extensive file format support, an efficient internal representation, and fairly powerful image processing capabilities. https://pillow.readthedocs.io/en/stable/handbook/overview.html
+- **Psycopg2 -** Psycopg is the most popular PostgreSQL database adapter for the Python programming language.
+Its main features are the complete implementation of the Python DB API 2.0 specification and the thread safety. https://pypi.org/project/psycopg2/
+-  **Stripe -** Checkout creates a secure, Stripe-hosted payment page that lets you collect payments quickly.
+It works across devices and is designed to increase conversion.
+Checkout makes it easy to build a first-class payments experience. https://stripe.com/docs/payments/checkout
+-  **Whitenoise –** for saving the static files to render in the live app on Heroku.